wallarm/product-documentation/docs/4.2/index.md

 <a href="./updating-migrating/what-is-new/" class="navigation-card">
     <h3>What is new and upgrade</h3>
-    <p>Learn changes in the Wallarm node 4.2 and keep your modules up-to-date</p>
+    <p>Learn changes in the latest Wallarm node 4.6 and keep your modules up-to-date</p>
 </a>

 <a href="./quickstart/" class="navigation-card">